In Defense Of George Bailey

 Any debate about the merit of It’s A Wonderful Life is, by this point, largely superfluous.
 While there is no cinematic equivalent of Homer, if there were, it would be Capra’s 1946 Christmas classic.
 72 years is a long time for a pop culture artifact to last.
 Consider for a moment that the best-selling book of 1946 was Frederic Wakeman’s The Hucksters, and that title has never been reprinted.
 First editions currently sell on Amazon for about a dollar.
 Of course, Hitchcock’s Notorious was also released in 1946, and while that film still plays well, it isn’t showing at hundreds of theaters across the globe this week, from Richmond, Virginia, where I live, to Paris, London, Milan, and Berlin.

-Despite the universal acclaim Capra’s film has garnered, come December, the naysayers have their naysay about the film.
+Despite the universal acclaim Capra’s film has garnered, come December, the naysayers have their naysay.
 As I see it, there are three kinds of Wonderful detractors.
 The first kind claim the film is cheesy, the second kind claim the film is theologically or philosophically dubious, and the third kind are zeitgeisty gremlins who snivel and whine that everything more than ten minutes old is racist and chauvinistic.
 So far as I am concerned, the third kind can sit on a tack, and the first kind tend to be garden-variety dads who also complain Christmas is overly commercial.
 It is the second kind of naysayer I worry about.

 I should clarify that last point, though: I do not so much worry about the second kind of naysayer as I do about the naysayer’s wife and kids and Twitter followers.
 As a defender of every traditional and quasi-traditional Christmas thing known to man, my concern is that philosophical or theological attacks on the film will needlessly complicate the common man’s confidence in its goodness.
 History grinches and culture grinches already want the common man to feel a little guilty about celebrating Christmas, for this is the real intent behind all those badly-researched articles which declare Christ was not really born on the 25th or that Christmas was originally Saturnalia.
 In similar fashion, the common man cannot refrain from tears at the generous conclusion of It’s A Wonderful Life, though I fear those tears might trickle to a halt on subsequent viewings if theological arguments against the film are taken too seriously.
 Unlike bad cash-grab Grinch remakes or the terrifyingly vapid Love Actually, It’s A Wonderful Life is not a guilty pleasure, but a pure one.